pmjones/adr/REFACTORING.md

 >
 > - The _Controller_ contains multiple action methods.
 >
 > - The _Controller_  sets the response headers directly, even though it hands off content-building control to a _Template View_.
-Since the entire HTTP response is being presented, setting headers in the _Controller_ represents a failure to properly separate presentation concerns.
+Since the entire HTTP response is being presented, setting headers in the _Controller_ represents a failure to separate presentation concerns properly.
 >
 > - The _Controller_ performs business logic on the _Model_, rather than handing off the business logic to a domain layer.
-This represents a failure to properly separate domain concerns.
+This represents a failure to accurately separate domain concerns.

 ## Refactoring to ADR